 When I photograph I often stay away from the sensual appeal which Cicero in ancient Rome used to call as the sense corruption, because it works on provoking anxieties.
 Instead I like to express my feelings and experiences.
 Technicality is about have control, the technical control of a machine precision appreciated from automated tools, catching our attention for the tool settings and control for the precise control result.
 In order to better express my feelings and experience I rather let this technical control aside, I take the advantage of the manual control which comes with my spontaneous human touch and failure.
 Or even when using automated tools, trust the automated failure as my own human failure with the machine, assuming therefore my sincere experience and adding it to the narrative context where it belongs.

 Brené Brown, who wrote The Gifts of Imperfection, explains that it's important to understand the difference between healthy striving and perfectionism.
 “Healthy striving is self-focused: "How can I improve?"
 Perfectionism is other-focused: "What will they think?”.
 And I think it's important to remember that we should improve in relation to ourselves on or own language, context and message.
 Not in relation to a pre-determined standard or have somebody else as reference of improvement goal/quality.
-This is not the same as be inspired by other creators and their works, because we all get inspiration from other creators even unintended.
+This is not the same as be inspired by other creators and their works, because we all get inspiration from other creators, even unintended, in any way.

 At the end, I don't want the viewers of my photos seeing themselves transported in the image by provoking anxieties.
 I want them to take the image as a memory or dream that inspire their feelings and contemplative own creative imagination.
 Or at least tell us what or who we are, or who I am.

 My attention is not in technical perfectionism.